Recently I almost died. Here’s a peak into my near death experience in three parts and a reminder for you to breathe please, too.

 But that’s for later.
 Breathing is now.

 I’m plumb out of energy, so I’ll just leave you with something I am copying and pasting from my Life Map that I’ve already written.
-(If you don’t know what Life Mapping is, click the above pic for your free workbook).
+(If you don’t know what Life Mapping is, click the above pic or email me for your free workbook).
 Why?
 Because maybe you need to just breathe too!

 “Just like in an emergency on an airplane you have to put on an oxygen mask to function well-enough to help others, in real life you have to do the same.”